 2014 Building Code – Chapter 1

+Replace the existing Section BC 107.11 in its entirety with the below, which includes the comprehensive legislative history for this section.

 107.11 Discharge of sewage and discharge and/or management of stormwater runoff.
 Applications for construction document approval shall comply with Sections 107.11.1, 107.11.2 and 107.11.3.

 Legislative history: Local Law 97 of 2017

+Add a new Section BC 107.11.3, which includes the comprehensive legislative history for this section.

 107.11.3 Post-construction stormwater management facilities.
 A post-construction stormwater management facility that is constructed as part of a covered development project located within the MS4 area shall comply with the rules of the Department of Environmental Protection and with this code.

 Legislative history: Local Law 97 of 2017

+Replace the existing Section BC 110.3.7 in its entirety with the below, which includes the comprehensive legislative history for this section.

 110.3.7 Tenant protection plan compliance inspections.
 For buildings undergoing work for which a tenant protection plan is required by Article 120 of Title 28 of the Administrative Code, inspections shall be made by the department to determine compliance with the tenant protection plan.

 Legislative history: Local Law 154 of 2017, Local Law 106 of 2019